lyz-code/tasktime/README.md

 Prepare taskwarrior
 -------------------

-You have to add `journal.time=on` to your taskwarrior configuration (`.taskrc`).
+You have to update the `tasklib` python package to the version that has the `get_history` method.
-Taskwarrior will save start and stop annotations from now on.
-This annotations are evaluated by tasktime.

 Note time with taskwarrior
 --------------------------